adhishluitel/Data-Mining-ECO395M-/HW3_final.md

-Now, We plot our samples on two-dimensional space which consist of two axis - PC1 and PC2, and color them by clusters that we showed in Kmeans++.
+Now, We plot our samples on two-dimensional space which consist of two axis - PC1 and PC2, and color them by clusters that we showed in K-means++.
 Here, we can find different characteristics depending on clusters.
 For example, cluster4 clearly shows higher PC2 values than other clusters do on average.
-We've already seen that users in cluster4 have a high interest in 'sports\_fandom' and 'religion.'
-And as we have shown above, the more tweets one has made in 'sports\_fandom' and 'religion', the more scores one will get in PC2.
+We’ve already seen that users in cluster4 have a high interest in ‘sports\_fandom’ and ‘religion.’
+And as we have shown above, the more tweets one has made in ‘sports\_fandom’ and ‘religion’, the more scores one will get in PC2.
 So it is no wonder that cluster4 shows high PC2 values on the graph below.

 ![](HW3_final_files/figure-markdown_strict/3.4.14-1.png)